 ACADEMIC PROGRAM: An instructional program leading toward an associate's, bachelor's, master's, doctor's, or first-professional degree or resulting in credits that can be applied to one of these degrees.

-ACADEMIC YEAR: The period of time generally extending from September to June; at UA this constitutes.
+ACADEMIC YEAR: The period of time generally extending from September to June; at UA this includes the fall and spring terms only.

 ACCREDITING AGENCIES: Organizations (or bodies)that establish operating standards for educational or professional institutions and programs, determine the extent to which the standards are met, and publicly announce their findings.

 ACT: Previously known as the American College Testing program, measures educational development and readiness to pursue college-level coursework in English, mathematics, natural science, and social studies.
 Student performance does not reflect innate ability and is influenced by a student's educational preparedness.

 AMERICAN INDIAN OR ALASKAN NATIVE: A person having origins in any of the original peoples of North and South America (including Central America) who maintains cultural identification through tribal affiliation or community attachment.

 ASIAN: A person having origins in any of the original peoples of the Far East, Southeast Asia, or the Indian Subcontinent, including, for example, Cambodia, China, India, Japan, Korea, Malaysia, Pakistan, the Philippine Islands, Thailand, and Vietnam.